 There are tons of companies whose products/services you already have been using and might be more than happy with them.
 Find out those companies and investigate them.
 Visit the company website, check its portfolio (product/services), know who is the boss of the company, it’s future products/plans, etc.

 You’ll be surprised to know how many common companies have given uncommon profits.

 For example Eicher Motors- Royal Enfield bikes parent company (over 80 times returns in last 10 years), MRF Tyres (over 17 times return in last 10 years), Symphony- coolers (over 12 times return in last 5 Years), etc. The bottom line is to look around yourself and find some popular companies worth investing in.

 Search for the companies that you already know that they are doing great (like expanding at a fast rate) for the last couple of years or providing excellent products/services or has an amazing business model (easy to scale).

 If you are a working guy/girl, it will be quite easy for you to find such companies.
 Just look in your industry and find which one is leading.
 For example, if you are in the banking sector, you might already know which bank is expanding fast in urban and rural areas, opening new branches every week, and has low non-performing assets (NPA), etc.

 In short, the idea here is to invest in what you already know rather than wasting too much time reading financial magazines to search for hidden companies.

 Although I’m confident that you find a good company using step 2, however, if you are unable to find any company that you have good knowledge of, then invest in blue-chip stocks.

-Blue chips are the stocks of those reputed companies who are in the market for a very long time, financially strong and have a good track record of consistent growth and returns in the past many years.
+Blue chips are the stocks of those reputed companies that are in the market for a very long time, financially strong, and have a good track record of consistent growth and returns in the past many years.